HungryDoctor/x3daudio1_7_hrtf/README.md

 Then, when game calls IXAuido2Voice::SetOutputMatrix(), we check if 1st coeff == NaN which means we have to enable our XAPO DSP effect and pass parameters to it (position, etc).

 ##### Arma 3
 Works well now.
 No tricky things there.
 Has pretty complex audio mixing greaph, but nothing wierd.
+BattlaEye must be disabled in order to work.

 ##### Arma 2
 Has glitches.
 I haven't investigate them yet.
 Most sounds are fine, but HMMWV's engine sound was coming from a completely different direction when I was playing.
+BattlaEye must be disabled in order to work.

 ##### TES V Skyrim
 Works well now.
 Has simple but strange graph.
 Source voices has two outputs: one goes directly to the Mastering voice, and another to a Submix, which, in turn, sends to the Mastering one.
 The one that is sent to Submix, does not pass NaN.
 So we have nothing to do but not to send any sound there at all by setting output matrix to zero.
 However that works well.